 The IECEx Secretariat shall, on at least an annual basis confirm the accreditation status and scope of all ExCBs holding national accreditation that are not subject to annual IECEx surveillance assessments.

-This may require the IECEx Secretariat seeking confirmation from accreditation bodies and ExCBs and ExTLs along with a call for audit reports issued by accreditation bodies and internal audit reports of the ExCB and ExTLs in order to gain evidence of compliance with ISO/IEC 17025 and ISO/IEC 17065 along with IECEx Scheme requirements.In addition to the above, ExCBs and ExTLs shall advise the IECEx Secretary of any changes in their organisation affecting the ExCB’s or ExTL’s operation in the IECEx Certified equipment Scheme such as the organisation of the ExCB or ExTL, its staff, facilities, quality system, operating procedures, accreditation status.
+This may require the IECEx Secretariat seeking confirmation from accreditation bodies, ExCBs, ExTLs and ATFs along with a call for audit reports issued by accreditation bodies and internal audit reports of the ExCBs, ExTLs and ATFs in order to gain evidence of compliance with ISO/IEC 17025 and ISO/IEC 17065.
+The ISO/IEC 17065 or ISO/IEC 17021, if applicable, audit reports should provide conclusive evidence that the national accreditation body is including surveillance activities in its assessment.
+If there is no evidence or coverage, then the IECEx Secretariat shall, if deemed necessary, arrange a witnessed assessment of surveillance activities of manufacturers at an appropriate time in the assessment cycle for the ExCB.

+In addition to the above, ExCBs and ExTLs shall advise the IECEx Secretariat of any changes in their organisation affecting the ExCB’s or ExTL’s operation in the IECEx Certified equipment Scheme such as the organisation of the ExCB, ExTL or ATF, its staff, facilities, quality system, operating procedures, accreditation status.

 Review

-The IECEx Secretary shall review the information to ensure:
+The IECEx Secretariat shall review the information to ensure:

-ExCB and ExTL Sites covered by accreditation aligns with the site previously approved by ExMC;
+ExCB, ExTL and ATF sites covered by accreditation aligns with the site previously approved by ExMC;

-All Clauses of ISO/IEC 17025 for ExTLs and ISO/IEC 17065 for ExCBs, as applicable, have been covered;
+All clauses of ISO/IEC 17025 for ExTLs and ATFs and ISO/IEC 17065 for ExCBs, as applicable, have been covered;

 Ensure that IECEx requirements are met; and

-Any Non-Conformances are identified.
+Any non-conformances are identified.

-Where major Non-Conformances have been identified the IECEx Secretary may consult with the IECEx Chairman and Executive to decide on such action to be taken and report at the next ExMC meeting.
+Where major non-conformances have been identified, the IECEx Secretariat may consult with the ExAG Convener, ExAG Deputy Convener and Executive to decide on such action to be taken and report at the next ExMC meeting.
 Where the ExCB does not agree with the course of action, the matter may be referred to the IECEx Executive, if requested by the ExCB.
-During the period of referral to the Executive, the IECEx Chairman in consultation with the other members of the IECEx Executive shall decide on the status of the ExCB in question.
+During the period of referral to the Executive, the ExAG Convener and ExAG Deputy Convener in consultation with the other members of the IECEx Executive shall decide on the status of the ExCB in question.
 In extreme circumstances the status of temporary suspension may be considered.
-The IECEx Chairman shall report at the next ExMC meeting of actions taken.
+The ExAG Convener and ExAG Deputy Convener shall report at the next ExMC meeting of actions taken.

 The IECEx Secretariat will retain a copy of records for a minimum of 10 years for record keeping purposes.

+Surveillance of newly accepted ExCBs and ExTLs with acceptable national accreditation

+Due to the difficulty of assessing applicant ExCBs and ExTLs when they have not carried out any IECEx work and the time frame of 5 years for the re-assessment, a one-off surveillance site visit should be undertaken.
+The purpose for this visit is to ensure that all relevant IECEx procedures and rules are being followed.
+This visit will normally take place 12 months after acceptance of the body but may be deferred to a later date if no IECEx work has been undertaken during this period.

 Re-assessment

-On the fifth anniversary of the original assessment site visit or re-assessment site visit of an ExCB or ExTL a re-assessment, in accordance with the assessment procedure detailed in Section 1, shall be performed, by an assessment team appointed by the IECEx Executive Secretary.
+On the fifth anniversary of the original assessment site visit or re-assessment site visit of an ExCB, ExTL or ATF, a re-assessment, in accordance with the assessment procedure detailed in Section 1, shall be performed, by an assessment team appointed by the IECEx Secretariat.

-Surveillance of ExCBs and ExTLs without Acceptable National Accreditation
+Surveillance of ExCBs, ExTLs and ATFs without Acceptable National Accreditation

 Preparation